Admin

 Student Dress

-The dress and grooming of Orange County Public Schools’ students shall contribute to the health and safety of the individual, promote a positive educational environment, and not disrupt the educational activities and processes of the school.
+The dress and grooming of OCPS students shall contribute to the health and safety of the individual, promote a positive educational environment, and not disrupt the educational activities and processes of the school.
 These standards of dress and grooming apply to all students in the public schools of Orange County, unless a specific exemption is granted by the principal.
 Any request for an exemption shall be made to the principal.

 1. Clothes shall be worn as they are designed.
 For example, suspenders should be over the shoulders, pants secured at the waist, belts buckled, no underwear as outerwear, no underwear exposed.